panprostate/RNA/README.md

 "SBATCH_DEFAULTS": "partition=panda job-name={rule}_{wildcards} output=job_logs/slurm-%j.out"
 ```

-5. Edit the amount of resources requested and other general settings in `config/config.yaml`.
+4. Edit the amount of resources requested and other general settings in `config/config.yaml`.
 Some of the options are:
+- buildIndex: True or False wether to build indexes from files or download built indexes.
 - adapters: adapter sequences used by cutadapt.
 - mem_*: Amount of RAM memory requested for the job in MB.
 - ncpus_*: Number of cores requested for the job.
 - rt_*: Maximum time a job is allowed to run before it is killed.
 - compression: Compression level from 1 to 9 for intermediated steps.
 Final outputs are always compressed at the default level.

-6. From the base directory execute Snakemake:
+5. From the base directory execute Snakemake:
 ```
 snakemake --use-conda --use-singularity --profile slurm_profile
 ```